Adri6336/EnKryptos/README.md

 - Keys are unique and non-recoverable.
 If you somehow lose your key, your encrypted files will made useless clusters of obfuscated data.
 Do not lose your key.

 - Keys created with the script version will not be interoperable with the executable version.
+If you want to share your key with other parties that are also using the script version, you'll need to give them the value you entered for the keyPass variable; they must use this password as well to decrypt your messages.